Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Conclusion

 \section{Conclusion}

-In this paper, we propose an innovative network architecture, specially customized for scintillation signal characterization, based on previous works on time series analysis.
+In this paper, we propose an innovative network architecture, specially customized for scintillation pulse characterization, based on previous works on time series analysis.
 The core idea is to fully exploit the underlying information structure in scintillation pulses by more interpretable data embedding and more emphasis on 0-frequency and low-frequency components in the spectrum.
 The designed architecture, named \emph{TimesNet-LE}, performs as an excellent representation learning backbone and surpasses its reference model and densely connected models without backbones.
-Simulation and experimental studies demonstrate the superior performance of the network architecture even with much fewer trainable parameters than its reference model, in a wide area of tasks from regression to classification.
+Simulation and experimental studies demonstrate the superior performance of the network architecture even with much fewer trainable parameters than its reference model, in a wide area of tasks from multimodal regression to multi-class classification.
+Two conventional machine learning methods (nearest centroid and random forest) are also compared and discussed.

-It should be noted that features from the same network architecture have the potential to serve some more sophisticated tasks, like uncertainty estimation \cite{Ai_2022} or covariance matrix estimation \cite{DBLP:conf/nips/MishkinKNSK18}, if possible with the signal quality and sampling rate.

 There are some future directions worthy of exploration.
-For example, to validate the network architecture in a multi-task setting with multiple heads sharing a common backbone, or to implement the lightweight model on field programmable gate arrays for fast online inference.
-Besides, the network architecture can be validated on more real-world physical experiments to show its universality.
+For example, to validate the network architecture in a multi-task setting with mixed prediction heads sharing a common backbone, or to implement the lightweight model on field programmable gate arrays for fast online inference.
+We sincerely hope the proposed network architecture can benefit related studies in the community and show its feasibility in more real-world experiments.